BCI-NE/PES/README.md

 This research was supported by the Defence Science and Technoogy Laboratory (Dstl) on behalf of the UK Ministry of Defence (MOD) via funding from US/UK DoD Bilateral Academic Research Initiative (BARI).

+# See also:

+* An open dataset of EEG data in .bdf format, which was generated using the PES in the context of the BARI project.
+Available at https://doi.org/10.18112/openneuro.ds004477.v1.0.1